buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Self (18-meter cone) |
 | **Duration**: | Instantaneous |

 A blast of cold air erupts from your hands.
-Each creature in a 18-meter cone must make a Fortitude Saving Throw.
+Each creature in an 18-meter cone must make a Fortitude Saving Throw.
 A creature takes 8d8 cold damage on a failed save, or half as much damage on a successful one.
 A creature killed by this spell becomes a frozen statue until it thaws.

 **For each Magic Critical Success** obtained in the Magic Check the damage increases by 4d8.

-**Critical Success/Failure Saving Throw**: In case of Critical Failure, the damage doubles; in case of Critical Success, the damage is reduced to one quarter.
+**Critical Success/Failure Saving Throw**: On a Critical Failure, the damage doubles; on a Critical Success, the damage is reduced to one quarter.

 ### Confusion